MattRogowski/MyReactions/readme.txt

 27/09/16 - v0.0.1 -> Initial 'beta' release.
 27/09/16 - v0.0.1 -> v0.0.2 -> Fixes issue with forums in subdirectories, and fixes CSRF issue with adding and removing reactions.
 To upgrade, reupload ./inc/plugins/myreactions.php and ./jscripts/myreactions.js.
 Thanks to Devilshakerz for the CSRF tip (and my bad for forgetting to do it in the first place)
 07/10/16 - v0.0.2 -> v0.0.3 -> Fixes bug where button to add reactions was displayed to guests.
 To upgrade, reupload ./inc/plugins/myreactions.php
 XX/XX/XX - v0.0.3 -> v1.0.0 -> Fixes bug where database table prefix was hardcoded.
 Improvement to how reactions are removed.
+A count of how many reactions a user has received and given now shows in the postbit and on their profiles.
 To upgrade, reupload ./inc/plugins/myreactions.php.
 Thanks to @myudev for the database table prefix bug report and pull request, and Eldenroot/@Cu8eR for the feedback and suggestions

 Copyright 2016 Matthew Rogowski